-There is currently no consensus data available for Liga MX
+There is currently no consensus data available for MLS

-When it’s time to make your Liga MX consensus pick, keep in mind that the compilation of data presented does not take into account the number of people betting a draw (tie).
-The numbers will only involve those who are picking one club or the other.
+Yet, when you look at consensus data to make your picks, it’s important to note that the numbers do not deal with the number of people betting a draw (tie).
+The numbers are only representative of those who are picking one side or the other.